-The Society predominately sells business through a single distribution channel (face-to-face advice to its target markets) which introduces a risk concentration.
-In order to mitigate this, the With Profits ISA has been made available direct to market and the Society will continue to explore alternative distribution strategies.
+The Society has predominately sold business through a single distribution channel (face-to-face advice to its target markets) which introduces a risk concentration.
+In order to mitigate this, the With Profits ISA has been made available direct to market and the Society has made its With Profits Fund available to the IFA market.